eead-csic-compbio/metagenome_Pfam_score/README.md

 sys	0m0.865s
 ```

 # Maximum scores

 To compare your data with the maximum  scores that you can obtain from the entropy data, have a look at the following data
 If you are computing MEBS in genomes compare your results with the row "Genomic data".
-In the case that you are computing MEBS in metagenomes see the corresponding MSL and MSLbin you compare your results.
+In the case that you are computing MEBS in metagenomes see the corresponding MSL and MSLbin to you compare your results.

 |      | sulfur | methane | oxygen | iron   | nitrogen |